developerasun/myDocumentBox-tool/myJavascript/myReact/readme.md

 # Unidirectional data flow in React
 <p>
-React is a unidirectional data flow, meaning that data only flows from parent component to child one.
+React has a unidirectional data flow, meaning that data only flows from parent component to child one.
 The chilld component only receives the state data they need.
 State management is done in one part of codes and UI rendering is done in another part(separation)
 </p>

 ```JSX